apache/drill/_docs/install/installing-drill-in-embedded-mode/030-starting-drill-on-linux-and-mac-os-x.md

    At this point, you can [run queries]({{site.baseurl}}/docs/query-data).

-You can also use the **sqlline** command to start Drill using a custom connection string, as described in ["Using an Ad-Hoc Connection to Drill"]({{site.baseurl}}/docs/starting-drill-in-distributed-mode/#using-an-ad-hoc-connection-to-drill).
+To start Drill, you can also use the **sqlline** command and a custom connection string, as described in detail in ["Using an Ad-Hoc Connection to Drill"]({{site.baseurl}}/docs/starting-drill-in-distributed-mode/#using-an-ad-hoc-connection-to-drill).
 For example, you can specify the storage plugin when you start the shell.
-Doing so eliminates the need to specify the storage plugin in the query: For example, this command specifies the `dfs` storage plugin.
+Doing so eliminates the need to specify the storage plugin in the query.
+For example, this command specifies the `dfs` storage plugin:

     bin/sqlline –u jdbc:drill:schema=dfs;zk=local